teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 When a customer picks up their package:

-1. Scan the package item intake tracking code
+1. Scan the package tracking code
 2. Confirm the invoice
 3. (Optional) Record receiver name
 4. (Optional) Take delivery photos